Lady with headphones working at laptop

 • Registered office address

-Every limited company is legally required to register a company office address.
-This can be the founder’s address, but some owners prefer privacy and use a registered office service instead for a small fee.
+Every limited company must have a registered office.
+This can be your home address, but some owners choose a paid registered office service for added privacy.

 • VAT registration